iszn11/runtypescript/README.md

 ## Building

-This project is written in TypeScript and targets Node.js runtime.
+This project is written in TypeScript and targets the Node.js runtime.
 Run these commands to install dependencies and compile:

 ```